 HR can use a range of employee experience platforms and tools – such as Our Tandem, to heighten communication throughout the business.
 One feature to use is pulse surveys, which measure the resilience and indeed the morale of your people.
 While you may want to avoid an over zealous approach that leads to survey fatigue, pulse surveys on a monthly basis can be a great means of checking in with your people and identifying if there are interventions that would help.
 Our Tandem offer a range of features that benefit the employee, manager, HR department and business performance as a whole – including pulse and agility surveys.

 Finally, mental health can often be derived from that sense of nobody cares, nobody sees and the risk of that is far greater than ever.
-Giving employees voice and a sense of community will help to overcome those feelings of isolation.
+Giving employees voice and a sense of community will help to overcome those feelings of professional isolation.
 Asking our managers and leaders to take care and take note when they have concerns for their people can make all the difference.
 There are many processes in HR we can look to where we can rehumanise the whole experience for our people and we shouldn’t be shy about trying new things in a very new working world to transform our processes and our people management strategy.